mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 Schedule Unit
 +++++++++++++

-The :ref:`scheduler <cpu/modules/schedule:schedule.v>` (or issue unit as it is conventionally known) runs concurrent to the register file on a given time-step.
-This allows the register file time to gather the data required for an operation while the scheduler is making a decision whether or not to issue an instruction.
+The :ref:`scheduler <cpu/modules/schedule:schedule.v>`, or issue unit as it is conventionally known, runs concurrent to the register file on a given time-step.
+This allows the register file time to gather the data required for an operation while the scheduler is making a decision whether or not to issue that instruction.

-Because execution units are allowed to take more than one cycle to complete, the scheduler tries to issue instructions up to the point where there are either A. No free execution resources or B. One of the source operands is going to be written by an in-progress instruction that hasn't finished.
+As execution units are allowed to take more than one cycle to complete, the scheduler tries to issue instructions up to the point where there are either no free execution resources or one of the source operands is going to be written by an in-progress instruction that hasn't finished.

-This is accomplished marking those destination register numbers busy when they are issued and unmarking them when they get written back to the register file.
-This does allow for very limited non-speculating in-order issue, out-of-order execution when the register numbers don't overlap.
+This is accomplished by marking those destination register numbers busy when they are issued and unmarking them when they are written back to the register file.
+This allows for a limited non-speculating in-order issue with out-of-order execution when the register numbers don't overlap.
 Consider the following:

 .. code-block:: gas